pmielnik/htn2020/readme.md

 ### GET user by id
 *Link:* `http://127.0.0.1:5000/users/<user_id>`

-Returns the information for a single user given their ID.
+Returns the information for a single user given their ID (integer).

 **Response Format:**
 ```json